-Visual Culture and the Manufacture of Meaning
+Visual Culture and the Manufacture of Meaning ACD 305

 This course will introduce students to critical theories and methods of analysis for interpreting contemporary visual art and culture.
-Topics include: formalism and stylistic analysis; semiotics and structuralism; Marxist theory; biography; psychoanalytic theory; feminist analysis and gender studies; postcolonial theory; post structuralism and postmodernity; and media arts studies (electronic/digital technologies).
+Topics include: formalism and stylistic analysis; semiotics and structuralism; Marxist theory; biography; psychoanalytic theory; feminist analysis and gender studies: postcolonial theory: post structuralism and postmodernity; and media arts studies (electronic/digital technologies).
 Select interpretive frameworks employed in the "manufacture of meaning" will be situated historically and discussed fully and critically, using seminal writings.
 Required for Visual Culture Emphasis.
 Fulfills post-1960s art history requirement.
 3 credits.

-Cinematic Time after 1960 ACD 320X
+Cinematic Time after 1960 ACD 320

 What does a cinematic image of time look like?
 Why did this question suddenly seem pressing after the Second World War?
 How has cinematic time been explored by filmmakers and artists in the past 50 years?
 What possibilities does this exploration open up?
-These questions will guide our investigation of cinematic time since 1960.
+These questions will quide our investigation of cinematic time since 1960.
 We will consider a wide range of films and moving image media in which time takes on strange qualities--where the emphasis is on what is happening in the image, rather than on what has happened or will happen in the next shot. \$25 course fee required.
 Fulfills post-1960s art history requirement.
+3 credits.
+Formerly ACD 320X.